 - Extenuating circumstances (optional)

 - Scholarship information (optional)

 - Official GRE scores (optional)

 - Non-native English speakers - English language proficiency

 All application materials are submitted online or electronically.
 Please do not mail paper application materials to the Information School.

 Connect with Us

 Planning a visit to Seattle?
 Schedule an iVisit!
-You can set up a tour, visit a class or meet with a current student.
+You can meet with an advisor, visit a class or chat with a current student.
 If you're not able to travel, we can also help you connect with a current student over email.